kulsuri/playground/daily_coding_problem/README.md

 Given a positive integer n, return the n-th perfect number.

 For example, given 1, you should return 19.
 Given 2, you should return 28.

+---

+### Problem 71

+This problem was asked by Two Sigma.

+Using a function rand7() that returns an integer from 1 to 7 (inclusive) with uniform probability, implement a function rand5() that returns an integer from 1 to 5 (inclusive).

+---